mengchen-li/mengchen-li.github.io/_blog/2026-03-20-when-the-south-wind-returns.md

 "Yes.
 But the easier a thing is to grow, the less attention you pay it.
 Sometimes I'd forget to water it, the leaves would wilt, and I'd water it back to life.
 Over and over."

-"With plants too—you're careless when you should be careful."
+"With plants too, you're careless when you should be careful."
 Man-yi turned to look at her, something playful in her eyes.

 Shen Hui paused.
 "Are you talking about plants?"

-Man-yi didn't answer, turning back to look out the window.
-The streetcar rocked its way down Johnston Road.
+Man-yi didn't answer; she turned back to look out the window.
+The streetcar rocked its way along Johnston Road.

 They got off and walked a while, arriving at the waterfront promenade in Admiralty.
 Victoria Harbour in the evening light shimmered with a grey-blue metallic sheen; Kowloon across the water had not yet fully lit up, its skyline a row of deep-grey silhouettes.
-The sea wind came in—salty, damp—and blew the loose strands of Shen Hui's hair straight up.
+The sea wind came in, salty and damp, and blew the loose strands of Shen Hui's hair straight up.

 They walked slowly along the railing.
 Man-yi said she took the bus to work every day, forty minutes from Sai Ying Pun to Causeway Bay, and she liked the upper-deck seat by the window.
 Shen Hui said she too liked watching out of bus windows in Nanjing, and in winter when frost formed on the glass she'd warm a circle with her palm and peer out through it.
 Man-yi said the windows on Hong Kong buses never frosted.
 Shen Hui said then you've never seen frost.
 Man-yi said she'd never seen snow either.

 "Then you should come to Nanjing."
-Shen Hui said it and immediately felt it was too forward; she quickly added, "Nanjing's snow isn't heavy either—just a thin layer."
+Shen Hui said it and immediately felt it was too forward; she quickly added, "Nanjing's snow isn't heavy either, just a thin layer."

 Man-yi turned her head to look at her.
 "Are you inviting me?"

-Shen Hui's face warmed. "...Not exactly formally... just, if you wanted to see snow."
+Shen Hui's face warmed. "...Not exactly formally.
+Just, if you wanted to see snow."

 "All right."
 Man-yi said those two words very softly and slowly, drawing the last syllable out.
 She looked sidelong at Shen Hui.
 "Don't take it back later."

-Out on the harbour, a Star Ferry was making its way toward Central, its lit-up hull drawing a thread of gold across the dark water, long and long—then tapering, and breaking.
+Out on the harbour, a Star Ferry was making its way toward Central, its lit-up hull drawing a thread of gold across the dark water, long and long, then tapering, and breaking.

 They walked on a while longer.
 Man-yi smoothed her wind-blown hair, then reached over quite naturally and tucked the loose strands at Shen Hui's temple back behind her ear.
 Her fingers traveled from the temple down, past the curve of the ear, the tip pausing to touch the new pearl at the lobe.

 "It looks lovely," she said.

-On the way back they passed through several narrow lanes, dark, only the light from a few streetlamps overhead filtering down through gaps in the drying poles.
+On the way back they passed through several narrow lanes, dark, only a few streetlamps overhead filtering light down through gaps in the drying poles.
 One alley was so tight they had to go single file.
 Man-yi walked ahead, her white trousers faintly luminous in the dark.
-She stopped, turned: "Watch out—water on the ground."
+She stopped and turned: "Watch out, water on the ground."

 Shen Hui looked down.
-There was indeed a puddle on the ground, mirroring a few inches of sky above.
+There was indeed a puddle, mirroring a few inches of sky above.
 She was hesitating when Man-yi reached back and took her hand.

 "Step over."

 Shen Hui was drawn across the puddle.
 On the other side, Man-yi didn't let go.
 They walked like that for seven or eight steps, until they reached the lit mouth of the alley, and then Man-yi released her hand.
 Man-yi walked ahead again, quick now, as though nothing had just happened.

-At the base of the tong lau, they went upstairs, passing under the yellowish light at the end of the fourth-floor corridor.
+At the base of the *tong lau*, they went upstairs, passing under the yellowish light at the end of the fourth-floor corridor.
 Man-yi stopped at her door, key turned in the lock, and looked back.

-"You've been walking all day—come in for some soup before you go.
-I made it before I left.
-Should be just right by now."
+"You've been walking all day.
+Come in for some soup before you go.
+I made it before I left; it should be just right by now."

 Man-yi's flat was somewhat larger than her aunt's.
 The sofa was covered in a dark red velvet throw; on the tea table sat a celadon dish with a few salted plums.
 In a corner stood a small bookshelf lined not with books but with bottles of cosmetics and a few fashion magazines.
-On the stovetop sat a clay pot—lotus root and pork rib soup—which when uncovered released a rush of steam.
+On the stovetop sat a clay pot of lotus root and pork rib soup; when uncovered it released a rush of steam.

 Man-yi filled two bowls, pushing the larger one toward Shen Hui.
 She sat on the sofa with the small bowl, tucking her bare feet under the cushion, legs folded.
 She picked a slice of lotus root with her chopsticks and ate it; the coral nail polish on her fingers caught the lamplight.
-Her hands were beautiful—knuckles evenly shaped, fingers long and slender, nails neatly trimmed.
+Her hands were beautiful, the knuckles evenly shaped, fingers long and slender, nails neatly trimmed.

 Shen Hui drank her soup.
-The lotus root had braised to a soft yielding texture and came apart in fine threads when bitten through.
-After the whole afternoon on her feet, she felt a bowl of hot soup go down and her whole body ease into a pleasant drowsiness.
-Man-yi talked across from her—she described the year she'd spent in Singapore, how her aunt there had made her pastries every day, all kinds, the best being pandan coconut cake, green and soft, the taste of coconut filling your mouth with one bite.
+The lotus root had braised to a soft yielding texture, coming apart in fine threads when bitten through.
+After the whole afternoon on her feet, a bowl of hot soup went down and her whole body eased into a pleasant drowsiness.
+Man-yi talked across from her.
+She described the year she'd spent in Singapore, how her aunt there had made her pastries every day, all kinds, the best being pandan coconut cake, green and soft, the taste of coconut filling your mouth with one bite.

 "You must try some if you ever get the chance."

 "Then I'll need to go to Singapore," Shen Hui said.

-"Hong Kong works too—we have good pandan coconut cake here."
+"Hong Kong works too.
+We have good pandan coconut cake here."
 Man-yi smiled over at her.

-She told more stories.
-About learning to sing as a girl, spending two months in a church choir before being asked to leave because she kept going off key.
+She told more stories: about learning to sing as a girl, spending two months in a church choir before being asked to leave because she kept going off key.
 "And not just a little off," Man-yi gestured with her hand, "the width of a whole street.
 The choir teacher said in twenty years of teaching she'd never seen anyone go that far off."

 Shen Hui laughed until she bent over.
 "And then?"

 "Then I stopped singing.
 Took up mahjong instead.
 Mahjong is easier to learn."

-When her laughter died down, Shen Hui asked: "What do you do on your days off?
+When her laughter died down, Shen Hui asked, "What do you do on your days off?
 Stay home?"

 "Watch television.
 Listen to the radio.
 Sometimes go get my hair done."
 Man-yi set her bowl on the tea table, fingers tracing circles on its rim.
-She traced several circles before going on.
+She traced several before going on.
 "Today was good fun.
 It's been a long time since I spent a whole day going around with someone."

-Through the window came the distant sound of the customs clock tower—a clock striking.
+Through the window came the distant sound of the customs clock tower striking the hour.
 Shen Hui checked the time and said her aunt would soon be back.

 Man-yi walked her to the door.
 The corridor light fell on both of them.
 Man-yi leaned against the doorframe; Shen Hui stood opposite.
 Three steps between them.